 OCID for the managed instance

-Name of package to be removed.
+Name of package to be installed.
 This should be the full package name including version and architecture

 Provide input to this command as a JSON document from a file using the file://path-to/file syntax.